elorie-bernard-lacroix/ESC190_CourseNotes/Lectures/Lecture 22.md

     self.data.head = self.data.head.next

   def enqueue(self):
-    self.data.append(item) # O(n), because you need to iterate through the list -- based on code in LL, but we can do better
+    self.data.append(item) # O(n), because you need to iterate through the list -- based on code in LL, but we can do better by adding tail to structure of node
+                            # in order to find the tail: O(1) in the new implementation because just need to change teh tail.next, and then tail
 ```